Alternative Breaks Program

 Alternative Weekend Trips

-Priority Application Deadline is October 20th, 2023.
+Priority Application Deadline is October 5th, 2024.
+Final Deadline is October 25th, 2024.
 After that date, applications will be accepted on a rolling basis.

 Alternative Spring Break Trips

-Priority Application Deadline is October 20th, 2023.
+Priority Application Deadline is October 25th, 2024.
+Final Deadline is December 15th, 2024.
 After that date, applications will be accepted on a rolling basis.

 Payment Information